 The Conecuh National Forest has a number of excellent trails for backpacking and day hiking, including the 2.2-mile Pond Loop Trail, which combines many different segments of the Conecuh Trail.
 Start by looping around Open Pond, then circle the dark waters of three ponds: Ditch, Buck, and Alligator.
 Here, you may spot ducks, wild turkeys or quail.
 If you don’t want to head home yet, there’s a well-liked campground at the Open Pond Recreation Area.
 Note that during the winter, some of these trails are shared with hunters.

-5. DeSoto State Parkdesoto state park
+5. DeSoto State Park

 The difficult, 16-mile DeSoto Scout Trail starts at the Corner Scout Reservation, makes its way through DeSoto State Park, and ends up at the Little River, which is in the Canyon National Preserve.
 This trail is gorgeous, but it has a lot of rocky points, so you’ll want to make sure to wear rugged hiking boots.